January 24, 2018

 Q. How has OST changed to reflect these shifts in the needs of your customers?

 A. We have constantly evolved and changed over the last twenty years as the needs and demands of our customers have shifted along with which areas of the business consume and leverage technology.
 The needs of the organization have changed and evolved immensely, and OST continues to be a national leader.
 Two years ago, we acquired Visualhero, a human centered design firm, to more effectively align to the shifts we were seeing.
-Recently, we have been excited to announce a rebrand of OST and the launch of a new brand, OpenDigital.
+Recently, we have been excited to announce a rebrand of OST.
 We spent twelve months researching the needs and wants of organizations in relation to technology and digital capabilities.
 We found that the needs of IT and the needs of the business are closer and more related than ever, but they can often be addressed differently.
 In the middle of all that is an approach which puts people and end users first.
-We have launched OpenDigital, the digital consultancy of OST, as a response to those needs.
-OpenDigital brings a human first lens to technology.
+We have launched new digital consultancy services at OST in response to those needs.
+We’re bringing a human-first lens to technology.
 All technology and tools end up in the hands of people, so let’s design and plan with that in mind.
 Ask how you can create experiences and behaviors that support your overall strategy.

 Q. We all have our own understanding of the word “digital” based on our own unique experiences and perceptions.
 How do you see ‘digital’ being defined, or redefined, through the work you all do?